eserlxl/vglog-filter/doc/AUR.md

 - Set `GPG_KEY_ID` to avoid GPG key selection prompts.
 - Use `--dry-run` to test without installing packages (must be before the mode).

+> **Prompt Handling and CI Safety:**
+> All interactive prompts in this script always supply a default value.
+This ensures that, even in CI or headless environments (when `CI=1`), the default is automatically selected and the corresponding variable is always set.
+This design prevents failures due to unset variables and is intentional for robust automation.
+If you add new prompts, always supply a default value to maintain this guarantee.

 > **Prompt Skipping in CI:**
 > When `CI=1` is set, all interactive prompts are skipped.
 If a prompt has a default value, it is automatically selected.
 If no default is provided, the prompt is skipped and the function returns a non-zero exit code (1), which may be checked by the script to determine how to proceed.
 This shortcut is relied upon in some automation code paths.